-By developing knowledge of ecological food webs and species interdependence you will have a better understanding of how to manage natural areas to support biodiversity.
-We will discuss influential variables that determine habitat quality and shape an ecosystem, such as light, water, fire, and herbivory.
-An emphasis on the cyclical nature of the seasons and life history of native species will allow insights for short-term and long-term natural areas management.
+By developing their knowledge of ecological food webs and species interdependence, students will have a better understanding of how to manage natural areas to support biodiversity.
+In this class at The Morton Arboretum, participants will discuss influential variables that determine habitat quality and shape an ecosystem, such as light, water, fire, and herbivory.
+An emphasis on the cyclical nature of the seasons and life history of native species will provide insights for short-term and long-term natural areas management.

 This program includes self-paced online components and an in-person session.

 Instructor: Dave Hodge, environmental scientist and owner, Turning Leaf Conservation

 Continuing Education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.
 Learn more about N-ACT.